simplySimple-cs16/flutter_projects/projects_readme.txt

     - learn how to refresh the screen after regular interval of time for changes to be visible after every such interval.

 15. Flutter_Demos
+    - packages used:
+        - sqflite
+            - SQLite plugin for Flutter.
+Supports iOS, Android and MacOS.
+        - path_provider:
+            - A Flutter plugin for finding commonly used locations on the filesystem.
+Supports iOS and Android.
+        - Intl
+            - This package provides internationalization and localization facilities, including message translation, plurals and genders, date/number formatting and parsing, and bidirectional text.

     - DropdownButton() can be used as substitute for pickers for android.
     - WillPopScope() for handling what to do when the user press the default back button [on bottom in android] of the device
+    - SQFlite plugin only deals with MAP objects.
+Both storing and retrieval of data are done in the form of MAP objects.
+    - what is Singleton Class object : a class object which can be initialized once throughout the app lifecycle. eg  : class DatabaseHelper {
+	            static DatabaseHelper _databaseHelper;    // Singleton DatabaseHelper
+            }